SoaringMoon/WaifuNetwork/Archive/Threads/Meta Tread.md

 Also I've never seen you use the word "mate" before so I assumed you were a different person.

 >I prefer to make love, not war.
-[spoiler] You might not have much of a choice in that matter in the near future. [/spoiler]
+%% You might not have much of a choice in that matter in the near future. %%

 # 98
 >>324